 Social media posting can affect the financial aspects of your divorce, as well.
 Spousal maintenance, or alimony, is based partially on need.
 If you are like most people, you like to post about the most idealized version of your life on social media, not the fact that you financed your last weekend getaway on a credit card.
 Posts that imply that you are spending money on luxury items can impact the court’s perception of your financial need and, consequently, any potential alimony award you may receive.

 The most effective way to ensure that your legal rights are protected during divorce is to retain a qualified Chicago divorce lawyer as soon as you realize that the end of your marriage may be on the horizon.
-The lawyer of the Arami Law Office are compassionate, aggressive, and understand how important it is to resolve issues related to child custody, spousal support, and the division of property in a way that meets your financial and emotional needs.
+The lawyer of Arami Law are compassionate, aggressive, and understand how important it is to resolve issues related to child custody, spousal support, and the division of property in a way that meets your financial and emotional needs.
 To schedule a consultation, call our office today at 312-212-1399.